OWASP/www-project-developer-guide/draft/13-security-gap-analysis/01-guides/02-asvs.md

 * V13 [API and Web Service][asvsV13]
 * V14 [Configuration][asvsV14]

-The ASVS defines three [levels of security verification][asvsL123]:

-1. applications that only need low assurance levels; these applications are completely penetration testable
-2. applications which contain sensitive data that require protection; the recommended level for most applications
-3. the most critical applications that require the highest level of trust

-Most applications will aim for Level 2, with only those applications that perform high value transactions, or contain sensitive medical data, aiming for the highest level of trust at level 3.

 #### How to use it

-The ASVS is a list of verification requirements that is used by many organizations as a basis for the verification of their web applications.
-For this reason it can be used to identify gaps in the security of web applications.
+The ASVS is a list of verification requirements that can be used to identify gaps in the security of web applications.
 If the ASVS suggests using a control then that control should be considered for the application security, it may be not applicable but at least the control should have been considered at some point in the development process.